rossbeazley/trackmytrain/README.md

 Todo list:

+-- introduce listener for search query actions

+point to point comms from wearable
 - Wearable can send broadcast message to "find home"
 - Mobile can send a "I am base" message for wearables so then can register node id
-- Mobile can respond with to "find home" with "i am base" 2nd deliverable Wearable can send a attach service tracking ui message.
+- Mobile can respond with to "find home" with "i am base"
+- Wearable can send a attach service tracking ui message.
-2nd deliverable Mobile will store the node id of the wearable that has attached ui 2nd deliverable Wearable can send a detach service tracking ui message.
+- Mobile will store the node id of the wearable that has attached ui

-After first deliverable:
-point to point comms

-Second deliverale:

-when wear app starts it sends broadcast analytics message mobile can listen to message and track event
+- Wearable can send a detach service tracking ui message.

-GET RID OF BROADCAST MESSAGES
+?GET RID OF BROADCAST MESSAGES as a class, its just an action?

 Re-implement rum stuff, pull "rum controller" within boundary. extract rum client interface Tracking rum